danlm/Nial-dev/README.md

 The Nial language was developed by Mike Jenkins and Trenchard More in a collaborative research project supported by Queen's University at Kingston and IBM Cambridge Scientific Center from 1979 to 1982.
-Mike's team at Queen's designed and implemented a portable C-based interpreter written, Q'Nial that was initially released in 1983.
+Mike's team at Queen's designed and implemented a portable C-based interpreter, Q'Nial, that was initially released in 1983.

 The language combines Trenchard More's theory of nested arrays with Mike Jenkins' ideas on how to build an interactive programming system.
 The goal was to combine the strengths of APL array-based programming with implementation concepts borrowed from LISP, structured programming ideas from Algol, and functional programming concepts from FP.
-THe interpreter, originally developed for Unix, was small enough to run on the then newly released IBM PC and portable enough to execute on IBM mainframes computers.
+THe interpreter, originally developed for Unix, was small enough to run on the then-newly-released IBM PC and portable enough to execute on IBM's mainframe computers.

-Nial Systems limited licensed the interpreter from Queen's Uinversity and marketed it widely.
+Nial Systems Limited licensed the interpreter from Queen's Uinversity and marketed it widely.
 Mike Jenkins continued to refine both the language and its implementation.
-In 2006 Mike released Version 6.3 as an open source project to encourage continued development of Nial.
+In 2006, Mike released Version 6.3 as an open source project to encourage continued development of Nial.

-In 2014 MIke started working with John Gibbons to develop a 64-bit version and to add capabilities that John needed for his work.
+In 2014, Mike started working with John Gibbons to develop a 64-bit version and to add capabilities that John needed for his work.
 The decision was made to target the open source for Unix-based platforms and release it on GitHub.

 #Version 7 Q'Nial

 This version of Q'Nial is intended for people who want to integrate the functionality of Nial into projects that can take advantage of its powerful array computations for numeric, symbolic, or data analysis problems.
 The major changes are:

 -   the capability to build both 32 and 64 bit versions